TobikoData/sqlmesh/docs/concepts/overview.md

 This is where a data transformation platform comes in: to make it easy to create and organize complex data systems with many dependencies and relationships.

-## Types of data transformation processes
+## Data transformation processes

 There are many types of data transformation processes.
 We will focus on three, which we refer to as manual, orchestrator-based, and model-aware.

 Data transformation tools are typically built with only one of these processes in mind.
-While it may be possible to use different processes with one tool, a tool's design likely makes one process easier and cleaner to implement than others.
+It may be possible to use different processes with one tool, but the tool's design likely makes one process easier and cleaner to implement than others.

 In the context of data transformation tools, a "model" is a unit of of code that returns a single table, view, or analogous entity (e.g., Spark dataframe).
 Models are typically written in SQL, although some tools allow models in other languages like Python.
 At a high level, all the data transformations executed in a project are specified in its collection of models.